gvwilson/thirdbit/_posts/2015/2015-04-17-publishing-our-lessons.md

   Our target date for release is Thursday, May 14.
   To help us get there,
   participants in the
-  <a href="http://swcarpentry.github.io/training-course/submissions/round-12/index.html">current round of instructor training</a>
-  are being asked to proof-read the lessons and submit small fixes&mdash;see
-  <a href="http://swcarpentry.github.io/training-course/2015/04/final-meeting-for-round-12/">this post on the training course blog</a>
+  current round of instructor training are being asked to proof-read the lessons and submit small fixes&mdash;see this post on the training course blog for details.
-  for details.
   If you have a bit of time to look things over, we'd be grateful for your comments as well.